marcelosalloum/snippet-api/README.md

 ### `[POST] /api/snippets`
 The request to store the snippet should accepts the fields below:

+**Parameters:**
-- name: string (mandatory), the name of the snippet
+- `name`: string (mandatory), the name of the snippet
-- expires: string (mandatory), the expiration date of the snippet.
+- `expires`: string (mandatory), the expiration date of the snippet.
 Please prefer to use a widely known string representation for datetime, such as ISO 8601 (YYYY-MM-DDTHH:MM:SS.mmmmmm)
-- snippet: string (mandatory), the snippet text itself
+- `snippet`: string (mandatory), the snippet text itself
+- `password`: string (optional), can be used if the user decides to edit the snippet

 This request stores the snippet and replies with a JSON representing the snippet, as well as the URL where the snippet can be read.

-Format:
+**Response (status_code: 201):**
 ```json
 {
   "_links": {